CESNET/du-docs/docs/nextflow.md

 ## Architecture of Nextflow

-The Nextflow pipeline starts by running the `nextflow` command, e.g.:
+The Nextflow pipeline gets started by running the `nextflow` command, e.g.:

 ```
 nextflow run hello